carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

         - **build**: a goal to compile source files

     To define a custom lifecycle as previous we will use ``src/main/resources/META-INF/plexus/components.xml``, we will speak about that file in following sections.
-    Normally is enough to override `predefined lifecycles <https://maven.apache.org/ref/3.5.3/maven-core/lifecycles.html>`_, in this example we will override site lifecycle.
+    Normally is enough to override `predefined lifecycles <https://maven.apache.org/ref/3.5.3/maven-core/lifecycles.html>`_, in this example, we will override site lifecycle.

 .. hint:: You can find an introduction to Maven lifecycles at https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html